CymricNPG/arc42_logseq/pages/Introduction and Goals.md

+- Describes the relevant requirements and the driving forces that software architects and development team must consider.
+These include
--
+	- underlying business goals,
 	- essential features,
 	- essential functional requirements,
 	- quality goals for the architecture and
 	- relevant stakeholders and their expectations
 - ## Requirements Overview

   ::: formalpara-title